TripleHeadedMonkey/ai-toolkit_Z-Image_Plus/README.md

 Also added support for SDA loss for Z-Image models.

 Added experimental support for Z-Image I2L training methods from Diffsynth Studio.
+Work IN Progress, not functional yet.

 ## Support My Work